STAN (art-group)

 STAN (art-group) is the modern art community acting in Ukraine since 1999.
 Art-group «STAN» contributes the accumulation of creative forces of the region to overcome the cultural crisis and realization the creative projects.
 Location of group – Luhansk.

 Art-group «STAN» unites writers, philosophers, artists, journalists, educators and students.
 Founder of group - poet Alexander Sygida.
 Chairman of art-group «STAN» is Yaroslav Minkin.
 The structure of group also includes writer Konstantin Skorkin and poets – Elena Zaslavsky, Konstantin Reutskyy, Liubov Iakymchuck and Alexander Hubyetov.

 Among the allies of the art-group - famous female skydiver Valentyna Zakoretska, writers Yuri Pokalchuk, Serhiy Zhadan and Andrei Hadanovych.

 Projects

 Internet-portal «Tisk.org.ua»

-Internet portal was created in 2002, as informational resource of cultural life.
+Internet portal was created in 2002, as an informational resource of cultural life.
 The main goal of the portal is the highlighting of news of culture and cultural events in Eastern Ukraine.
 Peculiarity is its bilingual portal, so it promotes Russian-Ukrainian cultural dialogue.
 In Analytical Group of Portal includes professional lectures, researchers, journalists.